[Loyola University Chicago]

 Aeneas panel, Ara Pacis Augustae, Rome, 13-9 BC

-In this capstone course, students from the Department's different majors (and the Latin minor; Greek and Classical Civilization minors at their choice) will bring their individual knowledge and judgment together in shared inquiry into how selected important Roman texts develop ideas about the human person.
-What did Roman civilization contribute to the ongoing conversation about individuals' relationships with one another, with their community, with the state, with other peoples, with the natural world, and with the transcendent?
-How did the course of Roman history frame Roman society, culture, and values?
-And how can we today advance our understanding of this part of our past?
+In this capstone course, students pursuing the Department's majors in Classical Civilization, Latin, and Greek and the minor in Latin (as well as Post-Baccalaureate candidates, Greek minors, and Classical Civilization minors who choose) connect their previous several experiences of Classical Studies by tracing a Roman discourse of human values through selected literary texts.
+Through active, thoughtful reading and discussion we enrich one another.
+What did Roman civilization contribute to humanity's conversation about individuals' relationships with one another, with their community, with the state, with other peoples, with the natural world, with the transcendent?
+How did the forces of Roman history shape Roman society, culture, and values?
+How can we understand better this part of our past?
+How can we bring our understanding to bear on making our today more humane?

 Dr. Jacqueline Long